Economic Hardship Work Permit

 Apply for an Economic Hardship Work Permit

-To apply student must be currently maintaining status and must have maintained F-1 status for 1 full academic year.
-If issued, the 1 year permit may be used for off-campus employment.
-Authorization ends when the student transfers schools.
-During the regular academic year (Fall, Winter, Spring terms) it is a part-time permit allowing no more than 20 hours of employment per week.
+To begin the application process, students should contact the International Student Director.
+If issued, the work authorization is valid for one year.
+During the regular academic year (Fall, Winter, Spring terms) it is a part-time work permit allowing no more than 20 hours of employment per week.
 During official summer and holiday breaks the permit may be used for full-time employment.
 This type of permit does not affect practical training eligibility.
 Applications for a renewal follow the same criteria.
 Renewals are not guaranteed.
 Students may not begin working off-campus until they have received a valid permit (EAD card).